 They are happy to take pictures on the water for you!

 They have rain gear for sale and a limited number for rent.
 It is recommended that you bring your jacket, pants, and boots if possible.
-Please note, this rain gear is not waterproof; it will only protect you from heavy downpours for about 30 minutes.
-The rain gear is available in sizes S-XL ($20 per item).
+This rain gear is Waterproof, Breathable, Dependable Wet Weather Protection.

 Kayak footwear is required